lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/nanoscale_simulations.md

 ## VASP

-"VAMP/VASP is a package for performing ab-initio quantum-mechanical molecular dynamics (MD) using pseudopotentials and a plane wave basis set.", see [VASP](https://www.vasp.at).
+> VAMP/VASP is a package for performing ab-initio quantum-mechanical molecular dynamics (MD) using
+> pseudopotentials and a plane wave basis set. (see [VASP](https://www.vasp.at)).

-Available VASP packages can be listed and loaded with the following commands:
+VASP is available as [modules](modules.md).
+Available packages can be listed and loaded with the following commands:

 ```console
 marie@login$:~> module avail VASP